-With approximately 1.66 billion people using Facebook daily, there’s no doubt that your audience is on Facebook.
+With approximately 1.66 billion people daily Facebook users, there’s no question that your target audience is on Facebook.
 After more than a decade, Facebook is still the largest social media platform in the world.

-As such, businesses generally spend a large portion of their advertising budget on Facebook Ads.
+As such, businesses spend a large portion of their advertising budget on Facebook Ads.
 If used wisely, Facebook Ads can hugely help your business achieve its goals.
-However, if used too soon or un-strategically, they can drain your budget without much return on investment.
+However, if used too soon or unstrategically, they can drain your budget without much return on investment.

 If you’re considering adding Facebook Ads to your marketing strategy, keep reading for a quick overview and the 10 questions you should ask yourself before starting Facebook Ads.

 Key Terms Defined